neptune-ai/neptune-mlflow/README.md

 neptune mlflow --project USER_NAME/PROJECT_NAME
 ```

-and you have your experiments organized and easily shareable with the world:
+and you have your experiments organized and easily shareable with the world.

 ## Documentation